Air Purifiers for Pet Owners: Everything You Need to Know

 Unlike ionic air purifiers, HEPA filters work best when they’re centrally located throughout the home to keep indoor air quality at its highest possible level.

-There are many benefits to owning an air purifier for pet owners, but the most important is that they help keep your home cleaner.
+There are many benefits for pet owners to owning an air purifier, but the most important is that they help keep your home cleaner.

 Airborne particles can be harmful or irritating to you and your pets.